Opioid Settlement Dollars

 Opioid overdoses are a serious concern in Allegheny County, impacting individuals, families, and communities across the region.
 Every overdose is a tragedy, and most are preventable.

 The county has seen improvement.
-Preliminary data from 2024 shows a large decrease in the number and rate of overdose deaths among all residents.
-Though rates of overdose among Black men are still higher than the other groups, this number continues to decrease as well.
+Preliminary data from 2025 shows a decrease in the number and rate of overdose deaths among all residents.
+Though rates of overdose among men, particularly Black men, are still higher than the other groups, this number continues to decrease as well.
 Explore more information about overdose trends in Allegheny County below.

 Substance Use Prevention and Treatment: Investments in Allegheny County